TangDo158/turbowarp-docs-cn/docs/website/cors.md

 hide_table_of_contents: true
 ---

-# CORS: Why your fetch block doesn't work
+# CORS: 为什么你的 fetch 运行不了

 Anyone who's used the Fetch, HTTP, Network and similar extensions has noticed that when you try to fetch certain websites, even after pressing "Allow", the block just doesn't work: